cross-js/cross-js/README.md

 # Why should I use CrossJS style guide?

-Adopting CrossJS style means your javascript can work in any enviorment without being dependent on any core browser/node js api and can work in any context just as it's without increassing the bundled size to much.
+Adopting CrossJS style means your javascript can work in any environment without being dependent on any core browser/node js api and can work in any context just as it's without increasing the bundled size to much.
 This might not make sense for 100% of projects and development cultures.
-This rules certenly don't apply if you are only targeting one platform that has the api built in.
+This rules certainly don't apply if you are only targeting one platform that has the api built in.

 # For References

 By only including [readable-stream](https://www.npmjs.com/package/readable-stream) for browser without anything else you have included the buffer, events, string_decoder and inherits module among many more smaller modules and already broken 4 of this rules and increased your bundle to:

 |                | gzip    | uncompressed |
 | -------------- | ------- | ------------ |